-I am as mystified as you’re about to be when I tell you that a screening of Girls Trip turned into an emotional experience—I know, you’re surprised…but Girls Trip got me all up in my chest.
+My screening of Girls Trip turned into an emotional experience—I know, you’re surprised…but Girls Trip got me all up in my chest.
 The movie is a raunchy ridiculous joyride that drives straight to the heart of sisterhood from behind the wheel of a bro-comedy.
 In the span of two hours I chuffed out every possible form of laughter—from snorts to giggles, guffaws to embarrassed tittering.
 I snickered and chortled and tee-hee’d.
 All very undignified but such a good time.
 Girls Trip is wild…but dripping with pathos it ain’t.
 Still somewhere in the middle of the screening I leaned over and told my fellow Geek Girl Riot host Meagan, “I can’t review this movie.”

 I still can’t, and I can hear you asking: Tell us why, girl?
 It’s because reviewing Girls Trip feels like a conflict of interest.
 If that sounds weird, I’ll go deeper and say there are films, books, paintings, plays, that feel less like art and more like memories; they playback our lives for us, making us feel everything we felt once upon a lifetime.
-At their worst these memory catalysts are called triggers; at their best they are daydreams—causing us to flashback on joy.
+At their worst these memory catalysts are called triggers; at their best they are daydreams that cause us to flashback on joy.